 Open a discussion with the class about the meaning of the word "play."
-Does it simply mean to use a toy or engage in a sport?
+Does it simply mean to play a game or engage in a sport?
 Or is it a feeling?
 Is it different for everyone, or do people always play in the same way?